 - Reduces symptoms of hypothyroidism

 Hypothyroidism, which is also referred to as thyroid hormone deficiency, is caused by an underactive thyroid gland, which is situated in the neck.
 Its function is to secrete hormones that regulate the body’s metabolism, and this helps to control a range of organ functions, muscle growth and digestion.
-It is not to be confused with hyperthyroidism, where the thyroid gland generates too much of the hormone.
+It is different to hyperthyroidism, where the thyroid gland generates too much of the hormone.

 You may not notice the symptoms of hypothyroidism for quite some time, as they can be slow to develop, taking several years in some cases.
 You may have an underactive thyroid gland if you find you have gained a lot of weight, are feeling tired, lethargic, or depressed, are constipated, feel the cold more than you used to, or your muscles are aching.

-If you think you may have hypothyroidism, you should see your doctor, who will refer you for a blood test that will determine your hormone levels.
-If it is found that you do have an underactive thyroid gland, you will usually be prescribed hormone replacement tablets, which you may have to take for the rest of your life.
-Eltroxin is a commonly prescribed treatment for this condition.
+If you think you may have hypothyroidism, you should see your doctor, who will refer you for a blood test to determine your hormone levels.
+If you do have an underactive thyroid gland, you will usually be prescribed hormone replacement tablets.
+Eltroxin is the branded version of levothyroxine, a commonly prescribed treatment for this condition.

 The functioning component of Eltroxin, levothyroxine sodium, works by supplementing the levels of the naturally occurring hormone thyroxine.
-Some of this is converted into another essential hormone, tri-iodothyronine.
-The body’s metabolism returns to normal, enabling it to function properly.
 It can take some time to find the right dosage and for your body to respond to the treatment.
 Regular blood tests are also required to check your hormone levels.

 It is very important that you follow the instructions closely, and adhere to any additional directions given to you by your doctor.
 This will improve the efficacy of your treatment and help you to avoid side effects.